Looking for some backyard shade ideas? Try these 9 shade solutions for decks that will cool down your yard and get you out of the sweltering sun.

 I built an open air gazebo that doesn’t have a closed-in roof.
 Partly because it’s less expensive and less work to do this rather than adding a roof.

-And partly because I found this awesome planter that I wanted to hang from the middle, and the plants would need some light.
+And partly because I found an awesome hanging basket that I wanted to hang from the middle, and the plants would need some light.

 If you want to build something similar, I got the instructions for my gazebo in this book*.
 It also has instructions for some other structures that are all great shade solutions for decks or patios.